UWCS/rs118/src/raytracer.md

 ![](./img/final-render.png)

-This tutorial is adapted from the excellent [_Ray Tracing in One Weekend_](https://raytracing.github.io/), amd also utilises all of the excellent illustrations from there.
+This tutorial is adapted from the excellent [_Ray Tracing in One Weekend_](https://raytracing.github.io/), amd also utilises some of the really helpful illustrations from there.
 I've rewritten it from C++ to Rust, and also added a few other bits to hopefully make it more interesting and explore a few more bits of Rust.
 This is only an adaptation of the first book, so if you get to the end of this and want to explore more, the next two books are certainly worth a read, though you'll have to [carcinise](https://en.wikipedia.org/wiki/Carcinisation) it yourself (or do it in C++, which despite all it's problems is still widely used and a good skill to have).

 There's a fair amount of vector maths involved here but don't let that intimidate you.
 I'll try to explain it all well enough that you don't need a maths degree to follow whats going on.

-Also, unlike the original book and like the previous project, I'm not going to give you the code snippets as we go.
+Also, unlike the original book, I'm not going to give you the code snippets as we go because you'll just copy and paste them.
 Feel free to take a look at the solutions if you get stuck, but try to solve the tasks yourself as you'll find it much more rewarding.
 Remember to make use of your resources!

 ## 1: Images